History of Sligo

 The town of Sligo was founded in 1243 AD by the Norman knight Maurice Fitzgerald and Fedlim O'Conchobar the Rí Coiced (Provincial King) of Connacht.
 Norman influence appears to have lasted for about 60 years.
 From around 1310, after the Gaelic resurgence, the town existed well within the Gaelic cultural zone and developed on the Sligeach (Garavogue) river under the O’Conchobhar Sligigh dynasty and within the Irish túath of Cairbre Droma Cliabh as part of the Gaelic confederation of Iochtar Connacht (Lower Connacht) until the creation of County Sligo by the English Lord Deputy Henry Sidney in 1561.

 Origins

 Name

-The name Sligo is a corruption of the Irish name Sligeach, meaning "abounding in shells."
-It refers to the abundance of shellfish found in the estuary, and from the extensive shell middens along the shores of Sligo bay.
+The name Sligo is a corruption of the Irish name Sligeach, meaning "abounding in shells".
+It refers to the abundance of shellfish found in the estuary, and from the extensive shell middens along the shores of Sligo Bay.
 The name initially referred only to the river, then was applied to the town and eventually, also the county created in 1561.

-The name 'Sligo' originated in the two crossing points known as 'fords' in Gaelic 'Sli' 'way' or pass, and Atha 'ford' thus Sli da Atha the way of the two fords.

-According to O'Rorke's History of Sligo, the first ford was between Stand Alone point and Gibraltar and the second ford was between Cullenamore and Streamstown.